Watson-Personal-Assistant/developer/_content/ifttt/ifttt_integ_tutorial.md

 3. Click Sign up.
 4. Verify your email address.
 5. Specify a service name that describes your Watson Assistant Solutions service.
-6. Select an organisation.
+6. Select an organization.
 7. Create a new service ID.
 The service ID is a short, unique name to be used as your service's identifier and in its IFTTT URLs.
 8. Click Create.
-5. Click the **API** tab.
+9. Click the **API** tab.
-6. Copy the service key that is provided for your service and save it for later use.
+10. Copy the service key that is provided for your service and save it for later use.
-7. Register your new IFTTT service as an application that uses IBMid at https://w3.innovate.ibm.com/tools/sso/home.html.
+11. Register your new IFTTT service as an application that uses IBMid at [https://w3.innovate.ibm.com/tools/sso/home.html](https://w3.innovate.ibm.com/tools/sso/home.html).

 #### Step 2: Configure and deploy a service on IBM Cloud
 1. Clone the WA-IFTTT service boilerplate.
 Contact the Watson Assistant Solutions team for access to the service boilerplate.